ericmao/MollysSnapAdventure/README.md

 #### 📅 9/7 - 9/13 (9/7 Sun, 9/10 Wed): Open Camera, Draw Face Frame

 **What Molly Does:**
-- Use Cursor to write code that shows the MacBook camera feed and draws a pink frame around faces (you pick the color!).
+- Use Cursor to l

 - Draw a simple flowchart (like "Camera → Frame → Done").

 **What Dad Does:** Open a GitHub Issue, teach you how to run code.